chrisgrieser/finder-vim-mode/README.md

 - If you have a other karabiner modification affecting the capslock key, it should come __after__ Finder Vim Controls in Karabiner's priority list to avoid conflicts.

 ## Why not use a Terminal file manager?
-Other than a nicer appearance, a GUI does have a few advantages like better OS-integration.
+Other than a nicer appearance, a GUI does have a few advantages like better operating-system-integration.
 [I listed a few advantages of a GUI file manager over a TUI file manager here.](https://www.reddit.com/r/vim/comments/zkwk5x/comment/j07b7ak/?utm_source=share&utm_medium=web2x&context=3)

 ## Build
 Karabiner plugins are essentially hotkey configurations in a JSON file.
 Since the amount of configurations for this plugin is rather large, the resulting JSON file has more than 6000 lines.
 To make that manageable, this plugin is written in YAML, where features such as anchors and aliases greatly reduces the lines of code to only ~800 lines.